Madministrator/steganography/README.md

   * I will get to the css and front end
   * I may have issues due to busy schedule of other classes.
   * 80%-90%
+* 12-4-18
+  * I implemented a greedyness slider and edited basic html and css.
+  * I will work on css for next time
+  * I have had issues getting my javascript functions to work
+  * 70%-80%
  ## Connor Fergesen
  * As a Stegnographer, I want to hide a .txt file inside an image, so that the secrets inside the .txt file don't get read by the wrong people.